-When I first started freelancing after leaving my full-time job – I didn’t keep a routine at all.
+When I first became a freelancer after leaving my full-time job – I didn’t keep a routine at all.
 I was enjoying the freedom!
 But what I soon realized was that routine is important for all jobs, including a freelancer.

 The first thing I did was I began putting on shoes again.
 Next, I began taking breakfast at a normal time.
 Today, I have a really set routine.
 Of course, there’s lots of leeway.
 For instance, if I get in late the night before, I’ll sleep late so I still get my eight hours.
 But overall I keep a pretty normal schedule.
 Though it’s easy to follow a schedule when I’m the one setting the rules.
 So don’t think of a schedule as a bad thing.
 Maybe it was when you were salaried but as a freelancer – it’s your personal guide to success.